omegat-org/omegat/release/readme.txt

 Previous contributors include:
 (alphabetical order)

-Contributions to the code are documented in contributors.txt.
+Contributions to the code are documented in /docs/contributors.txt.

 Other contributions by
   Vincent Bidaux (documentation manager)